 Nerd out on all things tech at the Sony Wonder Technology Lab

-- Visit the Museum of Modern Art (and take advantage of free admission on Fridays 4pm-8pm if you don’t mind the crowds.
+Visit the Museum of Modern Art (and take advantage of free admission on Fridays at 4pm-8 pm if you don’t mind the crowds.

 Check out 5000 species in one of New York’s City’s most famous zoos, The Bronx Zoo.
 It’s free on Wednesdays!

-- Check out the Grand Central Terminal.
-Not only will you likely need to go here to get to anywhere out of NYC, but it is a site in itself.
+Check out the Grand Central Terminal.
+Not only will you likely need to go here to get anywhere out of NYC, but it is a sight in itself.
 Make sure you check out the whispering arch while you are there.

-- Go to Battery Park.
+Go to Battery Park.
 Definitely, an underrated park located on the tip of Manhattan that I would consider a luxurious public park if there ever was one.
 I even think they have their own security.
 Plus, you can’t be the view of the Statue of Liberty.
-Remember to take you photography gear with you.
-Some of best travel cameras are listed here.
+Remember to take your photography gear with you.
+Some of the best travel cameras are listed here.

 Enjoy a show at Shakespeare in the Park.
 Held in the middle of Central Park during the summertime, you can watch, you just need to be willing to stand in line for a free ticket.